awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_Insights-Visualizing-Log-Data.md

 + The query contains one or more aggregation functions\.
 For more information, see [Aggregation Functions in the Stats Command](CWL_QuerySyntax.md#CWL_Insights_Aggregation_Functions)\.
 + The query uses the `bin()` function to group the data by one field\.

-These queries can produce line charts, stacked area charts, and bar charts\.
+These queries can produce line charts, stacked area charts, bar charts, and pie charts\.

 **Examples**